-Separation anxiety is triggered when dogs become upset because of separation from their owners, or anyone they’re heavily attached to.
+Separation anxiety is triggered when dogs become upset because they are apart from anyone they’re heavily attached to.
 Separation anxiety in dogs can look like many things — they might urinate, defecate, bark, howl, chew, or dig once their owner leaves.

-Many dogs experiencing this challenging behavior also refuse to eat or drink when left alone, don’t tolerate crating, pant heavily, or experience heavy salivation when distressed.
+Many dogs experiencing this challenging behavior also refuse to eat or drink when left alone, don’t tolerate crating, pant heavily, or drool more when distressed.
 Some dogs even go to great lengths to try to escape from confinement, possibly injuring themselves or damaging their surroundings.

 Causes of dog separation anxiety

 There is no truly conclusive evidence showing exactly why dogs develop separation anxiety.
 A lot of dogs who have been adopted from shelters exhibit this behavior problem — however, genetic influences have been seen in purebred dogs, as well.
-Any breed or mix can develop it, but German Shepherds, Belgian Malinois, Australian Shepherds, and Catahoulas tend to develop separation anxiety over other breeds.
-Other less dramatic changes can also trigger the disorder.
+Any breed or mix can develop it, but German shepherds, Belgian Malinois, Australian shepherds, and Catahoulas tend to develop separation anxiety more than some other breeds.

-- Change of owner or family.
+- Owner or family.
 Being abandoned, surrendered to a shelter, or living with a new person or family can trigger separation anxiety.

-- Change in schedule.
+- Schedule.
 An abrupt change in schedule (i.e. when or how long a dog is left alone) is another common reason for dogs developing separation anxiety.

-- Change in residence.
+- Residence.
 Moving to a new home can be a shock to a dog, resulting in separation anxiety.

-- Change in household membership.
+- Household membership.
 The sudden absence of a resident family member (i.e. a death in the family or someone moving away) can lead to the onset of separation anxiety.

 Signs of dog separation anxiety